Our staff provides excellent funeral planning services.

 during the first Gulf War.
 Following my

-time served in the military, I decided to pursue a career in funeral service
+time served in the military in 1991, I decided to pursue a career in funeral service

 and enrolled in college at Gupton-Jones College of Funeral Service.
-Upon completion of my degree, I returned to
+Upon completion of my degree in 1993, I returned to

 the Knoxville area, where I had previously served as an apprentice, and served